nickboodoo/soulz/README.md

 3. Healing does not take an action during combat
 4. Tavern does not cost money
 5. put an input() before the end of the game because .exe will end immediately
+6. the second health potions appear to be infinite.

 ## PLANNED FEATURES
 1. Improve menus and UI